-You can purchase bulk orders of 1-year, 3-year and Junior Tags.
+You can purchase bulk orders of 1-year or 3-year Tags.

 Pet Dealer Licenses are issued for anyone who sells more than 2 litters or 20 dogs or cats per year, whichever is greater.

 Animal cruelty is defined as depriving an animal of food, water, shelter or veterinary care.